 Since the start of 2011, the Greater Louisville Association of Realtors (GLAR) database shows 1,533 homes have sold in Jefferson County.
 This number includes home both old and new.

-When you pare that number down to only include new construction, the number is a paltry 49.
+When you pare that number down to only include Louisville’s new construction, the number is a paltry 49.
 Only 49 newly built Louisville homes have sold since the beginning of the year.
 That’s just about 3% of the total!
+Clearly, Louisville home buyers are not currently fond of new construction.

 For comparison’s sake, let’s look at the final year of the market boom—2007.
 In that year, 8,954 homes sold in Jefferson County.
-Of them, 679 were new construction, or 7.6% of the total.
+Of them, 679 were new construction or just 7.6% of the total.

 It’s not difficult to see that our local builders facing an uphill climb.